meysam-motaharfar/Fined-tuning-LLM-for-text-classification/README.md

 The base dataset is GoEmotions — a human-annotated corpus of 58k Reddit comments labeled with 27 emotion categories.

-For this project:

-12 balanced subsets were created
+For this project, 12 balanced subsets were created.
 Each subset varies by:

-Number of label classes: 2, 4, 8, or 16
+-- Number of label classes: 2, 4, 8, or 16

-Number of training samples per class: 800, 1600, or 2400
+-- Number of training samples per class: 800, 1600, or 2400

 This design forms a systematic evaluation grid across varying classification complexities and dataset sizes.